How many comets are there?

 Occasionally a comet makes the headlines, perhaps because it is visible from Earth with the unaided eye.
 This gives the impression that comets are rare.
 However, nothing could be further from the truth.
 There are thought to be so many comets that even astronomers can’t count them all…

-Comets were born in the outer reaches of the Solar System, 4600 million years ago, when the planets were forming.
-Far from the Sun, they formed out of icy material as well as some rocky matter and this turned them into the 'icebergs' of space.
+Comets were born in the outer reaches of the Solar System, 4600 million years ago, when the planets were forming, from dust and ice.

 Only when a comet swings in towards the Sun does it begin to evaporate and generate the tails for which comets are so famous.
 Observations of Comet Halley during its last appearance in 1986 show that the top one-metre layer of the comet’s surface was lost to form the tail.